spiceai/quickstarts/catalogs/spiceai/README.md

 ## Step 3.
 Login to the Spice.ai Cloud Platform with `spice login`

-Using the Spice CLI, login to the Spice.ai Cloud Platform.
-A window will open in your browser to authenticate.
-Ensure you are in the `spice-catalog-demo` directory.
+Working in the `spice-catalog-demo` directory, use the Spice CLI to login to the Spice.ai Cloud Platform.
+A browser window will open to authenticate when executing the `spice login` command.

 ```bash
 spice login
 ```

-The API Key and token required to communicate with the Spice.ai Cloud Platform will be stored in a `.env` file in the directory where `spice login` was run, which will be `spice-catalog-demo` in this case.
-The Spice runtime automatically reads the `.env` file in the current working directory to load environment variables.
+After successfully authenticating, the Spice.ai Cloud Platform API Key and Token will be stored in the `spice-catalog-demo` working directory `.env` file.
+The Spice runtime reads environment variables set in the local working `.env` file.

 ## Step 4.
 Add the Spice.ai Cloud Platform Catalog Connector to `spicepod.yaml`